Docs › Formats › GeoJSON

 • hoist= — promote one or more properties out of the properties object onto the Feature itself.
 Useful for non-standard consumers like tippecanoe.

 • gj2008 — emit pre-RFC-7946 GeoJSON (clockwise outer rings).
-This option produces files that can be rendered with d3.

 • ndjson — write one Feature per line as newline-delimited JSON (works with the json records family of options as well).